joseffie/gulp-joseffie-settings/README.md

 For better performance of the final layout, SVG icon files are best combined into sprites.
 This is pretty easy to do here.

+First you need to move all your SVG icons inside `src/svgico`.
+In this directory you will find two folders: `mono` and `multi`.
+My build uses the division of sprites into single-color and multi-color in order to remove their unnecessary attributes from each type of SVG icon and, for example, it is easier to interact with the Shadow DOM.
+If your SVG has only one color, put it in the `mono` folder, otherwise in `multi`.

-First you need to move all your SVG icons inside `src/svgico` and run the `npm run sprite` script which will automatically create the sprite.
-The resulting sprite will be generated in the `src/img` folder.
+Then run the `npm run sprite` script, which will automatically create sprites for each SVG type separately.
+The resulting sprites will be generated in the `src/img/sprites` folder.

 Then in the Pug file, you can insert an icon using the `+icon('iconName', 'iconType', width, height)` mixin.
 "IconName" is the name of the SVG icon file.
 "IconType" is the type of the SVG icon, if the icon is single-color, then the type is `mono`, if the icon is multi-color, then `multi`.
 Width and height are optional arguments to the mixin.
 If you want to add a class or any other attribute, then simply put it in parentheses after the "body" of the mixin:

 ```pug
 +icon('icon', 'mono')(class='logo__icon', aria-label='Icon')
 ```

-You just need to set the height and width of the icon in SCSS (if you didn't specify "className", you can refer to the icon via the parent element: `.parent svg`), and now it is already displayed on the site.

 ### Code linting